Article Image

 A common misconception is that ATS will filter you out of the job application process completely.
 In reality, ATS doesn't eliminate resumes—it simply scans for keywords from the job listing.
 The more relevant keywords your resume includes, the better your chances of impressing recruiters.
 So, while ATS helps organize applications, it’s still up to actual human beings to make the final call.

-What to include in your resume skills section
+Types of skills to include in your resume

 There are four major types of skills you can feature on a resume.
 Keep in mind, that not all of them need to be listed in a separate section.
 It’s important to weave your abilities throughout your resume—from your work experience to your summary—to give a complete picture of what you offer.